Globski/alx-system_engineering-devops/0x0E-web_stack_debugging_1/README.md

 ## Description

-This project involves web stack debugging, where you will be diagnosing and fixing issues in a simple web stack.
-The main focus will be on understanding network basics and applying debugging skills to resolve common issues that may arise in a web stack environment.
+This project focuses on diagnosing and fixing issues in a simple web stack environment, specifically related to ensuring that the Nginx web server is properly configured and running on port 80.
+The primary goal is to apply debugging skills to resolve common network and server issues that may prevent Nginx from functioning correctly.

-## Tasks Table
+## Project Structure

 | Task | Description | Source Code |
 |------|-------------|-------------|